CodeNinjaSecrets/Recipe-Book/README.md

 🍽️ Welcome to the Recipe Book Repository! 📚
-This project is a collection of my favorite recipes, complete with step-by-step instructions, images, and videos.
+This project is a simple collection of my the recipes for my favorite dishes cooked by my mom

 Table of Contents
 Dal Rice 🍛